Veterans Affairs Connecticut Healthcare System - Newington Connecticut

 Veterans Affairs Connecticut Healthcare System - Newington, CT

-Veterans Affairs Connecticut Healthcare System is an addiction and methadone treatment center in Newington, CT, situated at 555 Willard Avenue, Suite 116-a in the 06111 zip code.
-Veterans Affairs Connecticut Healthcare System specializes in naltrexone administration, suboxone prescription and relapse prevention from naltrexone.
+Veterans Affairs Connecticut Healthcare System is a methadone and general addiction treatment center in Newington, CT, situated at 555 Willard Avenue, Suite 116-a in the 06111 zip code.
+Veterans Affairs Connecticut Healthcare System specializes in suboxone prescription, relapse prevention from naltrexone and buprenorphine maintenance.
 It is able to accommodate adults and young adults.
-Some of the treatment approaches used by Veterans Affairs Connecticut Healthcare System include 12-step facilitation, anger management and cognitive behavioral therapy.
-In addition, it provides substance use education, group counseling and vocational training and educational support.
-Veterans Affairs Connecticut Healthcare System caters its treatment program to men and women.
+Some of the treatment approaches used by Veterans Affairs Connecticut Healthcare System include motivational interviewing, cognitive behavioral therapy and substance use counseling.
+In addition, it provides health education services, employment counseling or training and HIV and AIDS education, support and counseling.
+Veterans Affairs Connecticut Healthcare System caters its treatment program to women and men.

 Address: 555 Willard Avenue, Suite 116-A, Newington, CT 06111